nataliethistime/Lacuna-Web-Client-jQuery/README.md

 months ago for an example).

 # First Principles
-    Do not use the github 'Merge pull request' Button, ever.
+    Do not use the Github 'Merge pull request' Button, ever.
     Do not use 'git pull origin master'
     Do not use 'git merge master'
     Always use 'git pull --ff-only origin master'